-In connection with the settlement with UBS AG relating to our ARS, we entered into a loan agreement with UBS Bank USA and UBS Financial Services Inc. On January 5, 2009, we borrowed approximately \$12.4 million under the loan agreement, with our ARS held in accounts with UBS and its affiliates as collateral.
+In connection with the settlement with UBS AG relating to our ARS, we entered into a loan agreement with UBS Bank USA and UBS Financial Services Inc. On January 5, 2009, we borrowed approximately \$12.4 million under the loan agreement, with our ARS held in accounts with UBS Financial Services Inc. as collateral.
 The loan amount was based on 75% of the fair value as assessed by UBS at the time of the loan.
 We have drawn down the full amount available under the loan agreement.
 In general, the amount of interest payable under the loan agreement is intended to equal the amount of interest we would otherwise receive with respect to our ARS.
-During the third quarter of 2009, the interest rate due on the UBS loan was higher than the interest rate earned from the ARS.
-During the first nine months of 2009, the interest rate due on the UBS loan was approximately the same as the interest rate earned from the ARS.
-The principal balance of the loan was lower than the par value of the ARS year to date through September 30, 2009.
-During the nine months ended September 30, 2009, we paid \$122,000 of interest expense associated with the loan and received \$218,000 in interest income from the ARS.
-In accordance with the loan agreement, we applied the net interest received of \$96,000 and proceeds from ARS sales of \$1.9 million to the principal of the loan.
+During the first quarter of 2010, the interest rate due on the UBS loan was lower than the interest rate earned from the ARS, and the principal balance of the loan was lower than the par value of the ARS.
+During the first quarter of 2010, we paid \$29,000 of interest expense associated with the loan and received \$107,000 in interest income from the ARS.
+In accordance with the loan agreement, we applied the net interest received and the proceeds of \$0.2 million from the sales of ARS to the principal of the loan.
 The borrowings under the loan agreement are payable upon demand.
-However, UBS Financial Services Inc. or its affiliates will be required to arrange alternative financing for us on terms and conditions substantially the same as those under the loan agreement, unless the demand right was exercised as a result of certain specified events or the customer relationship between UBS and us is terminated for cause by UBS.
-If such alternative financing cannot be established, then a UBS affiliate will purchase the pledged ARS at par value.
+However, UBS Financial Services Inc. or its affiliates will be required to arrange alternative financing for us on terms and conditions substantially the same as those under the loan agreement, unless the demand right was exercised as a result of certain specified events or the customer relationship between UBS Financial Services Inc. and us is terminated for cause by UBS Financial Services Inc. If such alternative financing cannot be established, then a UBS affiliate will purchase the pledged ARS at par value.
 Proceeds of sales of the ARS will first be applied to repayment of the loan with the balance, if any, for our account.

-We continue to monitor the market for ARS and consider its impact (if any) on the fair market value of our investments.
-If the market conditions deteriorate further, we may be required to record additional unrealized losses in earnings, offset by corresponding increases in the investment put option related to the ARS Rights, assuming no deterioration of UBS's credit rating.
-At present, if we need to access the funds that are in an illiquid state, we may not be able to do so without the possible loss of principal until a future auction for these investments is successful, another secondary market evolves for these securities, they are redeemed by the issuer or they mature.
+We continue to monitor the market for ARS and consider its impact (if any) on the fair market value of our ARS.
+If the market conditions deteriorate further, we may be required to record additional unrealized losses in earnings, offset by corresponding increases in the investment put option related to the ARS Rights, assuming no deterioration of UBS AG's credit rating.
+At present, if we need to access the funds that are in an illiquid state, we may not be able to do so without the possible loss of principal until a future auction for the ARS is successful, another secondary market evolves for the ARS, they are redeemed by the issuer or they mature.
 If we are unable to sell these securities in the market or they are not redeemed, we could be required to hold them to maturity.
 We will continue to monitor and evaluate these investments for impairment on an ongoing basis.

 Shelf Registration Statement.
 In November 2008, we filed a shelf registration statement with the SEC, which was declared effective in November 2008.
-The shelf registration statement allows us to issue shares of our common stock from time to time for an aggregate offering amount of up to \$100 million.
-As of November 5, 2009, \$76.2 million remains available to us under this shelf registration statement, assuming all outstanding warrants are exercised in cash.
+The shelf registration statement allows us to issue shares of our common stock from time to time for an aggregate initial offering price of up to \$100 million.
+As of May 7, 2010, \$76.2 million remains available to us under this shelf registration statement, assuming all outstanding warrants are exercised in cash.
 The specific terms of offerings, if any, under the shelf registration statement would be established at the time of such offerings.

-As of September 30, 2009, future minimum payments under our loan and lease obligations were as follows (in thousands):
+As of March 31, 2010, future minimum payments under our loan and lease obligations were as follows (in thousands):